jsr107/jsr107tck/README.md

 ##Maven

-To build all modules and run all tests, including optional ones:
+To build all modules but not run any tests:

-    mvn clean install
+    mvn -DskipTests clean install

 This command is required before running tests to install test dependencies.

 The ri-tester module wires up tests and the RI.
 A similar module should be created for each implementation.
 The specification has mandatory features in the basic profile.

-The following commands should be run from teh ri-tester directory:
+The following commands should be run from the ri-tester directory:

 To run basic tests: